Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Power model

 The models are able to describe the qualitative features of energy and performance.
 The observed deviations are caused by (i) the inability of the ECM model to accurately describe the performance behavior in the vicinity of the saturation point, (ii) the inaccuracy in determining $W_2$ and $W_0$, and (iii) the approximation of linear power behavior with respect to core count even with saturated codes like LBM at higher clock speeds.
 In addition, turbo mode does not fit perfectly into the model (\ref{eq:powermodel}) since the SNB chip can operate beyond its thermal design power (TDP) for a limited amount of time \cite{10.1109/MM.2012.12}.
 This is why the deviation from the measurements is especially large with turbo mode (right-pointing triangles in Fig.~\ref{fig:Z_ets_AAvsScalar}).

-Looking at the minimum energy point with respect to clock frequency and number of cores in the regime where performance is not saturated, we see that this point moves to smaller frequency as the core count goes up, as described by (\ref{eq:fopt}).
-In general, all other things being equal, a faster sequential code (AVX instead of scalar) saves energy.
+Scalar code (large open symbols) is only able to (almost) saturate the memory bandwidth at 2.7\,\GHZ, and it is neither competitive in the energy nor in the performance dimension.
+Looking at the minimum energy point with respect to clock frequency and number of cores in the regime where performance is not saturated, we see that this point moves to smaller frequency as the core count goes up, as described by Eq.~(\ref{eq:fopt}).
+In general, a faster sequential code (AVX instead of scalar) saves energy.
 Comparing energy to solution for the AVX codes at their respective saturation points, we can identify an ``optimization space'' (shaded area in Fig. \ref{fig:Z_ets_AAvsScalar}b), in which the desired optimal operating point should be found.
-Depending on the emphasis one wants to put on energy minimization vs. maximum performance, this point may be in the lower left corner of the area.
-In this case one would use all cores at the lowest frequency (1.2\,\GHZ, filled circles) and sacrifice about 20\,\% of performance compared to the right edge of the area, which is defined by the saturation point at higher frequencies (2.0\,\GHZ\ to turbo mode).
+Depending on the emphasis one wants to put on energy minimization vs.\ maximum performance, this point may be in the lower left corner of the area.
+In this case one would use all cores at the lowest frequency (1.2\,\GHZ, filled circles) and sacrifice about 20\% of performance compared to the right edge of the area, which is defined by the saturation point at higher frequencies (2.0\,\GHZ\ to turbo mode).
 Another clear conclusion is that turbo mode is of no good use for the LBM implementations studied here, neither from a performance nor from an energy point of view.

 There is no single, well-defined criterion for identifying the optimal operating point on the chip level.
 One may certainly employ cost models such as the energy-delay product (ratio of energy and performance), but this is only one possible choice.
 For reference we have included a line of constant energy-delay product in Fig. \ref{fig:Z_ets_AAvsScalar}b.
 From the data we have collected, using 5--6 cores at 2.0--2.3\,\GHZ\ seems to provide a good compromise between performance loss and energy consumption (``as far on the lower right as possible'').